How to Remove Rust Stains

 Place the clothing item in the boiling water and soak for 10 to 20 minutes.
 If any rust remains, empty the water and repeat the treatment.

-To remove really tough rust stains from clothes, follow this treatment with an overnight soak in laundry detergent and hot water.
+To remove tough rust stains from clothes, follow this treatment with an overnight soak in laundry detergent and hot water.

 5. Vinegar and Salt

 When dry, rinse to remove the vinegar and salt and check to ensure the stain is gone.
-Then wash the garment, as usual, choosing the hottest temperature that is safe for the fabric.
+Then, wash the garment, as usual, choosing the hottest temperature that is safe for the fabric.

 You Might Like These: